jdcloudcom/en/documentation/Networking/Distributed-Network-Load-Balancer/User-Agreements/Product-Terms-of-Service.md

 3.2.2.2.
 JD Cloud will provide a 7×24 hours online ticket service system to answer customer questions during the use.

 3.2.3.
-JD Cloud is only responsible for the underlying part under the operating system and the operation maintenance of the software provided by JD Cloud, namely the related technical architecture and operating system of SLB.
-The part above the operating system (such as the application programs you install on your system) is your own responsibility.
-In addition, if you upgrade the operating system on your own, system breakdown and other adverse effects may be caused; please prepare for the risks and be responsible for your careful actions.
+In case that the service involves the Load Balancer, JD Cloud is only responsible for the operation and maintenance of the Load Balancer service and the software provided by JD Cloud, namely technical architectures and operating systems related to the Load Balancer.

 3.2.4.
 JD Cloud will eliminate the faults caused by non-man made actions, except for due to your account and/or force majeure and matters out of the control scope of JD Cloud.

 3.2.5.
 JD Cloud shall strictly comply with the confidentiality obligation.

 ## 4. Saving, Destroying and Downloading of User Data ##

 4.1.
 For the purpose of serving you, JD Cloud may provide services to you by using your data, including but not limited to sending products and service information to you.

 4.2.
 Your user data will be disclosed in part or in whole under the following circumstances: